fin-cli/handbook/commands/user/delete.md

-# wp user delete
+# fin user delete

 Deletes one or more users from the current site.

-On multisite, `wp user delete` only removes the user from the current site.
+On multisite, `fin user delete` only removes the user from the current site.
 Include `--network` to also remove the user from the database, but make sure to reassign their posts prior to deleting the user.

 ### OPTIONS